Oliver Kamm: Views

 Kamm was a consistent supporter of former British Prime Minister Tony Blair and the foreign policies of his government.
 According to John Lloyd in 2005, Kamm viewed Blair's policies "as the expression of true social-democratic values".
 At its launch in 2005, Kamm subscribed to the founding principles of the Henry Jackson Society and was an initial signatory.

-In 2006 Oliver Kamm wrote a blog post titled "The Islamphobia Scam" in which he said "if any reader wishes to nominate me [for an "Islamophobia" award] and I am successful, you can be sure I'll turn up to collect the award and express my reasons for pride in it.
-He states that he is a friend and admirer of Israel "whose pluralist ethos will be fulfilled when there is an eventual two-state solution with a sovereign Palestine".
+In 2006 Oliver Kamm wrote a blog post titled "The Islamophobia Scam" in which he said "if any reader wishes to nominate me [for an "Islamophobia" award] and I am successful, you can be sure I'll turn up to collect the award and express my reasons for pride in it.
+He states that he is a friend and admirer of Israel, "whose pluralist ethos will be fulfilled when there is an eventual two-state solution with a sovereign Palestine".
 Kamm was an opponent of Jeremy Corbyn's leadership of the Labour Party.
 He told Liam Hoare, writing for The Forward magazine in September 2015, that "the left has incorporated the attitudes of the nativist far-right.
 Corbyn's alliances with reactionary, misogynistic, theocratic, and anti-Semitic movements bear out what we’ve said".

-Commentator Peter Wilby stated that, while Kamm and Stephen Pollard of the Jewish Chronicle claim "to be left-wing", they hold "no discernible left-wing views".
+Commentator Peter Wilby stated that, although Kamm and Stephen Pollard of the Jewish Chronicle claim "to be left-wing", they hold "no discernible left-wing views".
 When interviewed by politics academic Norman Geras in 2003, Kamm said that he wrote to "express a militant liberalism that I feel ought to be part of public debate but which isn't often articulated, or at least not where I can find it, in the communications media that I read or listen to" and that he felt that "the crucial distinction in politics is not between Left and Right, as I had once tribally thought, but between the defenders and the enemies of an open society."
-In November 2020, he called for Ronan Burtenshaw, the editor of Tribune magazine, to be sacked for "celebrating violence" over an article on occupation of Conservative Party headquarters during the 2010 United Kingdom student protests.

 Kamm has been accused of expressing anti-Catholic views for his remarks towards Catholic Labour MP Rebecca Long-Bailey.

 In 2007, he criticized Wikipedia, saying that its articles usually are dominated by the loudest and most persistent editorial voices or by an interest group with an ideological "axe to grind".

 In September 2021, Kamm called for Labour leader Keir Starmer to shut down Young Labour.
 The reasons cited by Kamm included an accusation that Young Labour members using the historic Palestinian slogan From the river to the sea, Palestine will be free, in support of Palestinian liberation, means support of a "second Holocaust against the Jewish people".